 Twitter – As mentioned above, much time and energy is required to successfully manage a Twitter account.
 With 27.3 million tweets per day, keeping track of who is talking about your company, your product, or who might need to know about you can be overwhelming, to say the least.
 Additionally, one must keep in mind various factors such as the need to “retweet” or reply quickly, maintain an appropriate “follower to following” ratio to ensure better optimization and a host of other variables.

 On the upside, Twitter allows users to use programs such as TweetDeck to monitor tweets or schedule tweets for distribution.
-Twitter can be an extremely innovative and relevant way to reach customers, but this tool will only work for certain industries, in certain instances, and must be maintained regularly with a good strategy in place in order to be successful.
+Twitter can be an extremely innovative and relevant way to reach customers, but this social media platform will only work for certain industries, in certain instances, and must be maintained regularly with a good strategy in place in order to be successful.

 YouTube – Yes, YouTube is considered a social media platform.
 What’s more, it is also the 2nd most-used search engine following Google.
 Yes, we did say “search engine”.
 For the record, YouTube is used in this fashion primarily by the younger generation, and not as frequently as those who might actually have the resources to become a customer.
 However, with a trend, this large, companies should not be quick to overlook a branding and informational tool such as YouTube, especially considering the average time on site is 23 minutes.
 The benefits of maintaining a YouTube social media presence include a potentially huge audience for companies on a tight budget, and the ability to “tag” keywords to videos so that you will have a good chance of being seen when your terms are searched.
 Of course, as with the other social media platforms we have discussed, various factors play a role here, but if your company has already produced video creative to be used on your website or blog, it is easy to create a YouTube social media channel and cast a much wider net, especially considering YouTube’s time constraints are also much lighter on company resources than with the other types of social media platforms.